🎯 What is prompt engineering?

 - Exceed 10 slides

-- Include prices (they'll be discussed in meetings)
+- Include prices (these will be discussed during the meeting)

 - Use superlatives ('the best', 'revolutionary')